Chris de Burgh: 2007–2021

-In 2007, a concert in Tehran was planned for mid-2008, together with local band Arian, which would have made de Burgh the first western pop singer to perform in Iran since the 1979 revolution, but the concert never went ahead because he had not been given permission by the Iranian authorities to perform in the country.
+In 2007, a concert in Tehran was planned for mid-2008 with local band Arian, which would have made de Burgh the first western pop singer to perform in Iran since the 1979 revolution.
+The concert was cancelled because he had not been given permission by the Iranian authorities to perform in the country.

-In 2008, de Burgh released Footsteps, his seventeenth album including cover versions of thirteen songs that inspired him throughout his career, by artists including Bob Dylan, the Beatles, Toto and Pete Seeger; the album reached the top five in UK.
+In 2008, de Burgh released Footsteps, his seventeenth album, which included cover versions of thirteen songs that had inspired him throughout his career by artists including Bob Dylan, the Beatles, Toto and Pete Seeger.
+The album reached the top five in UK.
 In 2011, de Burgh released his follow-up, Footsteps 2, which entered the UK Top 40.
 De Burgh was the first Western act to play in Lebanon after the Lebanese Civil War.

-On his 73rd birthday on 15 October 2021, de Burgh released a music video for his single "Legacy" directed by Iranian filmmaker/animator Sam Chegini, an animated music video for his 27th studio album, The Legend of Robin Hood.
+On his 73rd birthday, 15 October 2021, de Burgh released a music video for his single "Legacy" directed by Iranian filmmaker/animator Sam Chegini.
+It came from the animated music video for his 27th studio album, The Legend of Robin Hood.

 2024–present: 50

-In October 2024, de Burgh announced and released a new album called 50, It chronicles his 50 years in the music business.
-He made a guest appearance on LOL: Last One Laughing Ireland, during which he serenaded the contestants with "The Lady in Red".
+In October 2024, de Burgh released a new compilation album, 50, which chronicled his 50 years in the music business.
+He made a guest appearance on LOL: Last One Laughing Ireland, during which he sang "The Lady in Red" for the contestants.